 Anxiety, usually referred to as General Anxiety Disorder (GAD) by psychiatrists is a debilitating mental condition that is surprisingly common.
 Approximately 5% of the world’s population suffers from some form of anxiety and almost twice as many women than men suffer from this illness.
 Anxiety is usually a pathway illness and most sufferers also have depression and other psychological issues.
 However, there is a form of complementary help that should be considered; hypnosis for anxiety could help to alleviate this condition over time.
 Before we look at the use of hypnosis to help with anxiety, we will first look at the different types of anxiety that exist.

-The first are phobias.
-A phobia is an irrational fear that can cause great anxiety and may cause the individual to completely avoid social situations that are necessary in daily life.
-A few common phobias include arachnophobia, situational phobias, natural environment phobias etc. Other ways in which anxiety exist include mood swings, nail biting, post-traumatic stress disorder, obsessive compulsive disorder and adjustment disorders.
+The first is phobias.
+A phobia is an irrational fear that can cause great anxiety and may cause the individual to completely avoid social situations that are necessary for daily life.
+A few common phobias include arachnophobia, situational phobias, natural environment phobias, etc. Other ways in which anxiety exist include mood swings, nail-biting, post-traumatic stress disorder, obsessive-compulsive disorder, and adjustment disorders.

 What are some good ways to overcome anxiety without drugs?